horaciovelvetine/horaciovelvetine/README.md

 ## Hi there 👋

 My names is James Tillman (@horaciovelvetine), I'm a full-stack developer from Denver with experience building modern, responsive, and robust web-apps.
-I'm a huge fan of learning and problem solving, but not riddles thats problem solving for liars.
+I'm a huge fan of learning and problem solving, but not riddles, thats just problem solving for liars.

 ### Skills.technical